ZHeCensus/api-docs/_pages/guides/intro/geographies.md

 ## Querying with Geography

 The last dimension is the geographic entity.
 You may of noticed the `"geoHierarchy": {states: "*"}` object used in the previous section to get data for all the states.
-Census data is provided in many other familiar aggregated geographies like county, ZIP codes, school and congressional districts.
-But it is also provided in census specific geographies like tracts, block groups, blocks, metropolitan and tribal areas.
-These can provide a much finer detail and specific geography but only available in certain data products or regions.
+Census data is provided in many other familiar aggregated geographies such as county, ZIP codes, school and congressional districts.
+Additionally it is also provided in census specific geographies such as tracts, block groups, blocks, metropolitan and tribal areas.
+These can provide a much finer scales but only available in certain data products or regions.

 ![]({{ '/assets/images/block.jpg' | relative_url }})
 [View all the various Census Geographies using TIGERweb](https://tigerweb.geo.census.gov/tigerweb/)